100+ of the Best music resources

 There are THOUSANDS of apps & websites out there that promise to help you learn music, which is really exciting, but can also be pretty intimidating.
-We spent waaay too much time combing through the Apple App & Google Play stores, various blogs, and asking our professional colleagues, so you could have these high-quality recommendations.
+We spent waaay too much time combing through the Apple App & Google Play stores, various blogs, and asking our professional peers, so you could have these high-quality recommendations.

 Here’s how we tried to make order out of chaos: